heydevanand/Learn2Contribute/README.md

 ## Contact Information

 Share contact details or links where interested individuals can reach out to you for questions, discussions, or collaboration.

-## Acknowledgments

-Acknowledge and thank individuals or projects that have inspired or supported your project's development.

 ## Thanks 💜
 Thanks for all your contributions and efforts towards Learn2Contribute.
 We thank you for being part of our ⭐ community ⭐.